aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

 ## Bootstrapping validator node

 Before joining the testnet, you need to bootstrap your node with the genesis blob and waypoint provided by Aptos Labs team.
 This will convert your node from test mode to prod mode.
+AIT2 network Chain ID is 41.

 ### Using source code